 Therefore, we can conclude that a simple staining method is the easiest way to colour the microscopic object as it uses a single basic stain.
 The results of simple staining are based on the type of basic stain that has been used.

 The colour of a stain will decide the colour of a specimen that has to be identified.
-For example, when the bacteria retain the colour of safranin, they appear pink-red, and same goes with the other stains.
+For example, when the bacteria retain the safranin colour, they appear pink-red, and the same goes with the other stains.

-In simple staining, there is an attraction between the positive stain to the negative bacterial cell, which results in the observation of coloured bacteria with a bright background.
+There is an attraction between the positive stain and the negative bacterial cell in simple staining, which results in the observation of coloured bacteria with a bright background.